isc-projects/stork/doc/troubleshooting.rst

 :Issue:       A machine is authorized in the Stork Server successfully, but it has no application.
 :Description: The user installed and started the Stork Server and the Stork Agent and authorized
               the machine.
-The "Last Refreshed" column value is set on the Machines page, the "Error" column value shows no error, but the "Daemons" column is still blank.
+The "Last Refreshed" column has value on the Machines page, the "Error" column value shows no error, but the "Daemons" column is still blank.
               The "Application" section on the specific Machine page is blank too.
-:Solution:    Mqke sure that the daemons are running:
+:Solution:    Make sure that the daemons are running:

               - Kea Control Agent, Kea DHCPv4 server, or/and Kea DHCPv6 server
               - BIND9
-:Explanation: If the "Last Refreshed" column value is set and the "Error" column value has no error,
+:Explanation: If the "Last Refreshed" column has value, and the "Error" column value has no error,
               the communication between Stork Server and Stork Agent works correctly.
 It implies that the cause of the problem is between the Stork Agent and the daemons.
 Probably none of the Kea/BIND9 daemons are running.
 Stork Agent communicates with the BIND9 daemon directly.
 However, it communicates with the Kea DHCPv4 and Kea DHCPv6 servers via the Kea Control Agent.
-If you see only "CA" daemon in the Stork UI, the Kea Control Agent is running, but the DHCP daemons aren't.
+If you see only the "CA" daemon in the Stork UI, the Kea Control Agent is running, but the DHCP daemons aren't.

 --------------

-:Issue:       After starting the Stork Agent, gets stuck in an infinite "sleeping" loop.
+:Issue:       After starting the Stork Agent, it gets stuck in an infinite "sleeping" loop.
 :Description: The Stork Agent is running with the server support (the ``--listen-prometheus-only` flag is unused).
               The ``try to register agent in Stork server`` message is displayed initially.
 Next, the agent only prints the recurring ``sleeping for 10 seconds before next registration attempt`` message.